jneen/parsimmon/README.md

     the string, and yields `result`.
   - `Parsimmon.seq(p1, p2, ... pn)` accepts a variable number of parsers
     that it expects to find in order, yielding an array of the results.
+  - `Parsimmon.seqMap(parser1, parser2, ..., function(result1, result2, ...) { return anotherResult; })`:
+    matches all parsers sequentially, passing their results to the callback at the end, returning its value.
+Works like `seq` and `map` combined but without any arrays.
   - `Parsimmon.alt(p1, p2, ... pn)` accepts a variable number of parsers,
     and yields the value of the first one that succeeds, backtracking in between.
   - `Parsimmon.sepBy(content, separator)` accepts two parsers, and expects multiple